I’ve been wanting to talk a bit about boxing stress relief.

 By providing a rush of endorphins into your system, it is a very powerful natural mood booster.

 Additionally, in order to box correctly, the participant has to focus his/her entire mind and body into the present moment.
-Therefore, any nagging thoughts which may have been lingering around are forced away.
+Any nagging thoughts which may have been lingering around are thus forced away.

 You might be saying yeah, but couldn’t a good game of tennis do the same?